vaul-ulaval/range_libc/README.md

 cd range_libc_dist/pywrapper
 # for an in place build, do this:
 python setup.py build_ext --inplace
-# for a system wide install, do this:
+# system wide installs not recommended, use --user flag
-python setup.py install
+python setup.py install --user
 # to compile with the GPU kernels, do this:
-WITH_CUDA=ON python setup.py install
+WITH_CUDA=ON python setup.py install --user
 # this should take a few seconds to run
 python test.py
 ```

-To see example usage of the Python wrappers (using the ROS specific helpers) see [https://github.com/mit-racecar/particle_filter](https://github.com/mit-racecar/particle_filter).
+To see example usage of the Python wrappers (using the ROS specific helpers) see [https://github.com/f1tenth/particle_filter](https://github.com/f1tenth/particle_filter).
 See the [/docs](/docs) folder for documentation.

-### Building on a RACECAR
+### Building on a Jetson (Xavier and Orin tested)

-MIT's 6.141 uses this library for accelerating particle filters onboard the RACECAR platform.
-To install this on the Jetson TX1, do:
+To install on a Jetson, you will need to install the following dependencies:

 ```
 # Copy the code